 Assistance dogs are trained from 8 weeks of age and it can take up to 2 years for them to reach the high standard required.
 Read more about the training of assistance dogs here.

-Our waiting list for assistance dogs is currently closed due to overwhelming demand.
-We are working hard to re-open our waiting list and reduce our current waiting time.
+Our waiting list for assistance dogs is currently closed.
+It was last opened in July 2021 and will reopen again around the same time in 2022.
 We need your support to do this as we are reliant on public fundraising and donations to provide vital funds so we can train as many of these life changing dogs as possible.